-Combining lectures, workshops, and screenings, this course examines the fundamentals of writing for situation comedy and episodic drama.
+Combining lectures, workshops, and screenings, this course examines the fundamentals of writing for a narrative feature-length film.
 The course will examine story structure, characterization, scene writing, and dialogue.
-Students will move from ideation to writing a detailed outline and the first draft of an original pilot script.
+Students will move from ideation to developing and writing a detailed outline and the first act of their original scripts.

 This class is both workshop and lecture.
-You will read scripts from existing television series, pitch ideas for pilots, and write frequently.
+You will read and discuss the scripts of recent movies, pitch ideas for feature films, write frequently.
 Assignments will be reviewed in class, meaning you will receive criticism on your pages, as well as critique classmates' work.